Owen Power Game Preview: Sabres vs. Flyers

 Power Stats vs. the Flyers

-- The Flyers have conceded 28 goals in total (3.1 per game), which ranks 16th in the NHL in goals allowed.
+- The Flyers have given up 33 goals in total (3.3 per game), which ranks 24th in the NHL in goals allowed.

 |2023-2024 Season